Product recommendations: It's LimeSpot's specialty yes, but it's also becoming increasingly commonplace in the ecommerce industry to offer them.

 Personalized product recommendations are based on the specific actions an individual has made, whether viewing or buying a product.
 They might include things like Recent Views or Recent Purchases, but can also extend to You May Like recommendations.

 Product level recommendations reflect relationships between products, as understood by your machine learning.
 Your algorithm will recommend products based on items that are Frequently Bought Together, Related Items, and Upsells and Cross-Sells.
-These types of product recommendations are most often driven by AI collaborative filtering.
+These types of product recommendations are most often driven by intelligent collaborative filtering.

 Finally, store-level recommendations are driven by the overall sales data of your store.
 These can include the Most Popular best seller items of all time or Trending items from the last 24-72 hours.
 Or they can cover specific Featured Collections or New Arrivals.